 - Where the assets behind the guarantee were gifts from the business or stronger party this helps to rebut the presumption;

 - It is not necessary to have a Certificate of Independent Legal advice but it by itself would likely rebut the presumption

-If you are involved in commercial litigation relating to debt enforcement, the exceptionally skilled corporate litigation lawyers at Milosevic Fiske LLP in Toronto can help.
+If you are involved in commercial litigation relating to debt enforcement, the exceptionally skilled corporate litigation lawyers at Milosevic & Associates in Toronto can help.
 Over the years, our team of lawyers has successfully fought for our clients’ rights and our impressive track record speaks for itself.
 Please contact us by calling 416-916-1387 or connect online for a consultation.